FroellerFelix/FroellerFelix/README.md

-## Hi there! 👋
+# Hi there! 👋

-I'm Felix, an IT student at HTBLA Leonding with a main interest for backend development.
-Having delved into the intricate world of IT through internships at client4u IT-Consulting GmbH, I got a taste of the SAP world.
+I'm Felix, an IT student at HTBLA Leonding with a primary interest in backend development.
+I've delved into the intricate world of IT through internships at client4u IT-Consulting GmbH, gaining valuable experience in both ABAP and web development with a focus on the SAP environment.

-### About Me
+## About Me

 - 🎓 **Education:** IT-Student at HTBLA Leonding
 - 💼 **Internships:** Two internships at client4u IT-Consulting GmbH, specializing in ABAP and web development.

-### Skills
+## Skills

 - **Programming Languages:**
   - C